ward/run/_posts/2018-11-04-teltowkanal-halbmarathon.md

    rather, where I did not pick a pace with which I completely blew up.
 It was a glorious feeling at the time.
 The only nagging doubt was whether I perhaps picked too slow a pace then.
-In retrospect, looking at what I have run since, I believe it was pretty much spot on.
+In retrospect, looking at what I have run since, I believe it was pretty correct.
 2. [Long run: 16 km @ 4:21][finallongrun] on 28 October 2018 (7 days out).
 It
    it a bit cheating to take something from the more tapered body, but this run (and the next one) were such confidence boosters that I cannot exclude it.